minhnguyennhatdev/NESTJS-KIT/README.md

-# NestJS Kit
+# NestJS Kit / Boilerplate

-This is a NestJS kit designed to provide a robust starting point for your projects.
+This is a NestJS kit/boilerplate designed to provide a robust starting point for your projects.
 It includes several features and integrations to help you get started quickly.

 ## Features